November 11, 2025

 Source: Andrew Chen on Mobile Retention

-Given the millions of apps accessible in the app store, any user can't afford to spend more than a couple minutes checking a new app out.
-If they do stick with you beyond this initial phase, you face another challenge of getting them to come back regularly.
+Given the millions of apps accessible in the app store, users can't afford to spend more than a couple minutes checking a new app out.
+If they do stick with you beyond this initial phase, you face another challenge: getting them to come back regularly.

 In this blog, we will explore what retention is, why it's important, average retention rates for mobile apps by industry and even strategies for opimizing retention.
 Let’s dive in!